streamcode9/software-design/README.md

 the implied cost of additional rework caused by choosing an easy solution now instead of using a better approach that would take longer

-### Code Smell

-any characteristic in the source code of a program that possibly indicates a deeper problem

 ### Data Clump

 any group of variables which are passed around together (in a clump) throughout various parts of the program